andymeneely/project-timber-wolf/scenarios/scenarios.md

 <img class="map" src="the fall guys ch 2 the warehouse.svg">

-_Met with the Smugglers.
-Sounds they were impressed by our little stunt.
+_I met with the Smugglers.
+Sounds like they were impressed by our little stunt.
 I was expecting retaliation, instead they're offering us some more work!
-Good to see our talents being appreciated._
+Good to see our talents are being appreciated._

 _Here's the job.
-There's an abandoned warehouse that's used as a secure storage for a variety of stolen goods being moved by the competitors of the Smugglers, The Forum.
+There's an abandoned warehouse that's used as a secure storage for a variety of stolen goods being moved by this group known as The Forum.
 Security is pretty intricate on this one.
 They've got a thermal imaging system called The Watchtower, plus some pressure sensors that makes our life complicated. **Our objective is to steal two jewels,** but if we get the third we get an extra $3k for our next job._

-_Let's show them what we're made of._
+_I told the Smugglers that we won't let them down... and I intend to keep my promise._

 ### Setup

 * Events: Use Events 1-21
 * Special Events: Place the Reinforcements card on top of Event 14.
-Place the Watchtower token on top of Events 10 and 17.
+Place the Watchtower card on top of Events 10 and 17.

 ### Planning Phase
 * You may purchase 💡 for $1k each of your Team Cash and give it to any Character to start with